tbmihailov/homepage/content/authors/admin/_index.md

   url: "https://www.cl.uni-heidelberg.de/"

 # Short bio (displayed in user profile at end of posts)
-bio:  I am 4th year doctoral researcher at the Department of Computational Linguistics at Heidelberg University working on incorporating external knowledge into neural networks for question answering and reading comprehension.
-In Spring 2018 I was a Research Intern at the AI2 Aristo Team.
-In Summer 2017 I was Research Scientist Intern in Amazon AI, Palo Alto.
+bio:  I am doctoral researcher at Heidelberg University working on incorporating external knowledge into neural networks for question answering and reading comprehension.

 interests:
 - Deep Learning for NLP